garjen55/MD-101T00-ManagingModernDesktops/Instructions/Labs/0403-Deploy Apps using Endpoint Configuration Manager.md

 8. Select **OK** to close the **Configuration Manager Properties**, and then close **Control Panel**.

 9. In the notification area, select **New Software is Available** and then select **Open Software Center**.
 You might need to expand the notification area arrow to display the icon.
+If **New Software is Available** does not appear in the notification area, then search for **Software Center** and run it.

 10. In the **Software Center**, on the **Applications** page, notice the new application available named **Microsoft Power BI Desktop (x64)**.
 This application is now available to any device that is a member of the **Power BI App Deployment** collection created previously.